A Guide to Herb Robert Benefits for Health, Dosage, and Side Effects

 It would appear, therefore, that one of the potential benefits of Herb Robert is a natural reduction of hypertension.

 These are some of the herb robert health benefits that are closely interlinked.
 It reduces inflammation, improves metabolism, and helps with organ function of the gallbladder and urogentical system.

 A meta-analysis on how the human microbiome (beneficial and functional bacteria) affects metabolism mentions multiple traditional uses of Geranium robertianum (^).
 In particular, it is used to treat inflammatory conditions of the gallbladder and urogenital tract.
 When made into tea, the herb is also a recommended treatment of sinus diseases.

 Remember how I mentioned tannins being present in this herb?
 Well, ellagitannins are one such type, that the gut microbiome benefits from.
 When we consume these polyphenols, bacteria metabolizes into urolithins.
 These in turn have beneficial effects which fight inflammation, and thus help to prevent illness.

-In general, ellagitannins and their metabolites (such as urolithins) are not absorbed very well.
+In general, we don’t absorb ellagitannins and their metabolites (such as urolithins) very well.
 In other words, they have poor bioavailability.
 However, it would appear that in Herb Robert this bioavailability is increased!